Focused-Generalist-Mindset/build_a_MUD_game_book/README.md

 - Share and distribute the book in any format.
 - Incorporate portions of the book into your projects.

-The only requirement is that you provide proper attribution to the original work, acknowledging the contributions of the authors and contributors.
+The only requirement is that you provide proper attribution to the original work and acknowledge the contributions of the authors and contributors.

 I believe in fostering a community of creativity and collaboration.
 Feel free to embark on adventures inspired by "Beware of Dragons" and share your knowledge with the world.